 Use factor X (human) as ordered by your doctor.
 Read all information given to you.
 Follow all instructions closely.

 - It is given as a shot into a vein.

 - If you will be giving yourself the shot, your doctor or nurse will teach you how to give the shot.

 - Follow how to use as you have been told by the doctor or read the package insert.

 - Wash your hands before and after use.

 - This medicine needs to be mixed before use.
 Follow how to mix as you were told by the doctor.

-- If stored in a refrigerator, let this medicine come to room temperature before mixing.
-Do not heat factor X.
+- If stored in a refrigerator, let factor X (human) come to room temperature before mixing.
+Do not heat factor X (human).